The Weekly Graph Reading Routine That Builds Data Literacy

 Graph literacy is one of the most important skills in science education — and one of the most underpracticed.
 Students spend hours learning to make graphs, but rarely get structured practice reading them cold, without context, the way they'll encounter data in the real world.

 Graph Lab is a free weekly activity designed to fix that.
-Each week, teachers share a set of real scientific graphs.
+Each week, share a set of real scientific graphs with students.
 Three consistent questions guide the analysis.
 No prep, no special tools, no prior knowledge required.

 Why the same three questions every week?